jline/jline.github.io/jline-docs/docs/modules/terminal-providers.md

 ## JLine Terminal-Jansi

 The `jline-terminal-jansi` module provides terminal implementations using the Jansi library.
 Jansi is particularly useful for Windows systems, where it provides ANSI escape sequence support.

+**Note: The Jansi provider is deprecated.
+It is recommended to use JNI or FFM providers instead.**

 ### Features